kevcruzata/kevcruzata/README.md

-# Hey!
-Ciao!
-Kumusta?
-# KEV here.
+# Hiyiiiee!
+KEV here.

 **Aspiring Software Developer**
-📍 Locarno, Switzerland | 🗣️ Speaks English, Italian, and Filipino fluently
+📍 Locarno, Switzerland
+🗣️ Speaks English, Italian, and Filipino fluently
 👑 A teacher at heart, a developer in the making — blending logic, empathy, and a love for learning.

 ---